iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

     target="_blank">here
   </a>.
 </figcaption>

-- **Robustness:** MEMS sensors are highly durable and well-suited for long-term use in harsh environments.
-Piezo accelerometers on the other hand, have superior noise characteristics but are more prone to material failures of the ceramic sensing elements and need more careful handling to maintain their calibrated sensitivity.

 - **Wireless Range:** With a range of 20 to 50 meters, wireless sensors eliminate the need for fragile and expensive cabling.
 Downside is the need for